laravelista/Syndra/README.md

 My first thought was that I can just create a package out of that `ApiController` and be done with it, but I soon realized that I also wanted to be able to use those responses in other parts of the application, not just in controllers.
 You could have a global exception catcher for when the model is not found or if the validation fails. **Wouldn't  it  be nice if you could use the same responses everywhere.**

 Then I tried writing the package as a trait.
 I read somewhere that traits are meant  to be stateless so I quickly abandoned that approach.
 And then it hit me.
-Why not just write a simple class that can be  easily extended :) That is the story how *Syndra was created.*
+Why not just write a simple class that can be  easily extended :)

+This is the story how *Syndra was created.*

-Thanks for reading.
+**Thanks for reading.**

 ## Features